Caner-HK/CWC-Caner-Weather-Channel/README.md

 ## Changelog

-The current accessible version of CWC is Version 3.
-Upon the completion of this build, we will introduce a completely restructured new version of the application.
+The current accessible version of CWC is Version 3.x.x .
+Upon the completion of this build, we will introduce a completely restructured new version (4.x
+.x) of the application.

 For those interested in exploring the archived historical versions of CWC, they are available on the CWC Archive page.
 Visit [CWC Archive](https://weather.caner.hk/archive) to access these versions.